starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 1. Install wine-staging following the instructions for your distro on the [WineHQ website](https://wiki.winehq.org/Category:Distributions).
 2. Install [32 bit drivers](Troubleshooting#-32bit-drivers) for your graphics card.
 3. Install [Lutris **v0.5.11**](https://lutris.net/downloads/) or newer and launch it once before installing Star Citizen to trigger its automatic winetricks dependency download.
+Note: We do not recommend running git builds of Lutris.
 4. In Lutris' `Preferences->Global options`, `Prefer system libraries` may have to be toggled to either `Off` or `On` depending on your system.
 Start with `Off`.
 If you get library version errors during installation, try `On`.
 After installation is successful, this may be reset and configured on a per-game basis if desired.

 ## Installation Steps